ej838639/lazarus/docs/devops/aws/load_balancer_https.md

 Continue the following steps while you wait.
 If the targets are "unhealthy", see the troubleshooting section below.

-### Update Security Group Rules
-Needed?
-Not forwarding https traffic to EC2 instance

-In the load balancer, click on the Security tab.
-Click on the security group for this ALB
-In the Inbound rules, click Edit inbound rules
-At the bottom, click Add rule
-In type, select HTTPS
-Description: HTTPS for Docker container port for Flask app
-Source: 0.0.0.0/0

 ### Create Application Load Balancer
 Load Balancer Name: lazarus-lb